Admin Panel

 The old notification routing didn’t reflect actual service ownership or operational workflow

-The Portal system sent email notifications to everyone in the operation team (OP) whenever users leave comments or when there was any updates on the booking orders.
-As a result, OP received excessive notifications, and the important emails easily got buried among irrelevant noise.
+The Portal system sent email notifications to everyone on the operations team (OP) whenever users left comments or there were updates to booking orders.
+As a result, OP received excessive notifications, and important emails were easily buried among irrelevant noise.

 Goal